-Abstract.
-Strong coupling of nuclear spins, which is achieved when their scalar coupling $2\pi J$ is greater than or comparable to the difference $\Delta \omega$ in their Larmor precession frequencies in an external magnetic field, gives rise to efficient coherent longitudinal polarization transfer.
-The strong coupling regime can be achieved when the external magnetic field is sufficiently low, as $\Delta \omega$ is reduced proportional to the field strength.
+Surprising absence of strong homonuclear coupling at low 1 magnetic field explored by two-field NMR spectroscopy 2 3 Ivan V. Zhukov,^{1,2} Alexey S. Kiryutin,^{1,2} Ziqing Wang,3 Milan Zachrdla,3 Alexandra V. 4 Yurkovskaya,^{1,2} Konstantin L. Ivanov,^{1,2,} Fabien Ferrage^{3} 5 6 7 1 International Tomography Center, Siberian Branch of the Russian Academy of Sciences, Novosibirsk, 8 630090, Russia 2 Novosibirsk State University, Novosibirsk, 630090, Russia 9 3 Laboratoire des Biomolécules, LBM, Département de chimie, École normale supérieure, PSL University, 10 Sorbonne Université, CNRS, 75005 Paris, France 11 12 13 14 Konstantin L. Ivanov, ivanov@tomo.nsc.ru Fabien Ferrage, fabien.ferrage@ens.psl.eu 15 16 17 Abstract 18 Strong coupling of nuclear spins, which is achieved when their scalar coupling $2\pi I$ is greater than or comparable to the difference $\Delta \omega$ in their Larmor precession frequencies in an external magnetic field, gives rise to efficient coherent longitudinal polarization transfer.
+The strong-coupling regime can be achieved when the external magnetic field is sufficiently low, as $\Delta \omega$ is reduced proportional to the field strength.
 In the present work, however, we demonstrate that in heteronuclear spin systems these simple arguments may not hold, since heteronuclear spin-spin interactions alter the $\Delta \omega$ value.
-The experimental method that we use is two-field nuclear magnetic resonance (NMR), exploiting sample shuttling between the high field, at which NMR spectra are acquired, and the low field, where strong couplings are expected and at which NMR pulses can be applied to affect the spin dynamics.
-By using this technique, we generate zero-quantum spin coherences by means of a nonadiabatic passage through a level anticrossing and study their evolution at the low field.
-Such zero-quantum coherences mediate the polarization transfer under strong coupling conditions.
-Experiments performed with a 13C-labeled amino acid clearly show that the coherent polarization transfer at the low field is pronounced in the ${}^{13}C$ spin subsystem under proton decoupling.
-However, in the absence of proton decoupling, polarization transfer by coherent processes is dramatically reduced, demonstrating that heteronuclear spin-spin interactions suppress the strong coupling regime, even when the external field is low.
-A theoretical model is presented, which can model the reported experimental results.
+The experimental method that we use is two-field NMR (Nuclear Magnetic Resonance), exploiting sample shuttling between a high field, at which NMR spectra are acquired, and low field, where strong couplings are expected, at which NMR pulses can be applied to affect the spin dynamics.
+By using this technique, we generate zero-

+19 20 21 22 23 24 25 26 27 quantum spin coherences by means of non-adiabatic passage through a level anti-crossing and study their 28 evolution at low field.
+Such zero-quantum coherences mediate the polarization transfer under strong 29 coupling conditions.
+Experiments performed with an 13C labelled amino acid clearly show that the 30 coherent polarization transfer at low field is pronounced in the 13C-spin subsystem under proton 31 decoupling.
+However, in the absence of proton decoupling, polarization transfer by coherent processes is 32 dramatically reduced, demonstrating that heteronuclear spin-spin interactions suppress the strong 33 coupling regime even when the external field is low.
+A theoretical model is presented, which can simulate 34 the reported experimental results.